-Social graces such as logical thinking, proper judgment, and common courtesy are close to nonexistent.
+Social graces such as logical thinking, proper judgment, and common courtesy often fall by the wayside.

 Drinking insulates you from recognizing social cues and slows down the ability to process emotions.
 Such that, if your friend is trying to overburden themselves to you but your dopamine levels are high, sending signals that everything is just sunshine and roses.
 You come off as insensitive, and no one wants to be with someone who has no care about their feelings.

 A sober mind is attuned to social cues and can instantly recognize emotions during communications.
 This is the fertile ground in which meaningful and more profound connections grow.

 Alcohol ups the dopamine level in your brain such that to feel happy but over time, you need a higher level of the chemical.
 Essentially, this is the root of all addictions.
 It starts off as you drowning your sorrow and ends with you just trying to feel even a smidgeon of joy.

 Your brain can produce only a finite amount of dopamine at a time, and when this is coupled with the depressive properties of alcohol, you will find it hard to find joy at the bottom of a bottle.